tuttinator/webdrive-api-gem/README.md

 ## Notes

+XML-RPC is a horrible technology that makes me sad.

-The Webdrive XML RPC API is painful.
-The documentation is out of date, and some methods seem not to work.
+The Webdrive XML RPC API is even more painful.
+The documentation is out of date, and some methods seem cause server-side PHP exceptions.

 AFAIK the API doesn't have a method to list the domains already registered by a customer, so you may be responsible yourself for keeping track of which domains are registered.